Sign in

 Freestanding, or standalone, wine fridges, which all of our picks are, tend to cost less and require less effort to install.
 Our favorites start in the $150 to $200 range, with the Cuisinart Private Reserve 8-Bottle Wine Cellar and Black+Decker 8 Bottle Wine Fridge: two wine fridges with an eight-bottle capacity and single-zone storage.
 Once you add a second zone, however, your price will go up.
 Our favorite dual-zone picks start in the $500 to $600 range (both the Newair 15-inch Built-in 29-Bottle Dual Zone Wine Fridge and the Wine Enthusiast 32-Bottle Dual Zone Wine Cooler are in this ballpark) and increase from there.

-Freestanding fridges are ultimately more flexible than built-in options, though, and often feature reversible doors (allowing you to open the door to the left or right) to further expand where–and how–you place them.
+Freestanding fridges are ultimately more flexible than built-in options, though, and often feature reversible doors to further expand where –and how– you place them.

-If you’re opting for a built-in or under-counter model to be installed in a new home or for kitchen remodel, two of our picks can also be positioned this way, the NewAir Built-in 29 Bottle Dual Zone Wine Fridge or the Cafe Bottle Wine Cooler.
-Our favorite built-in or undercounter options do tend to cost between $500 and $3,500 (not counting installation fees)—but know that if you are opting for this style of wine fridge, you’ll ultimately give your kitchen a higher level of cohesiveness than you would with a freestanding model.
+If you’re opting for a built-in or under-counter model to be installed in a new home or for a kitchen remodel, two of our picks can also be positioned this way, the NewAir Built-in 29 Bottle Dual Zone Wine Fridge or the Café Bottle Wine Cooler.
+Our favorite built-in or under-counter options do tend to cost between $500 and $3,500 (not counting installation fees) - but know that if you are opting for this style of wine fridge, you’ll ultimately give your kitchen a higher level of cohesiveness than you would with a freestanding model.

 Design Details to Look For